LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 ==========================

 Updating RADIUSS shared CI is straightforward.
-The Shared CI version to use is defined by a the reference (``ref:`` section) in the remote includes.
+The Shared CI version to use is defined by a the reference (set by the ``ref:`` section) in the remote includes.
 We recommend using a variable to set this reference only once, and then update radiuss-shared-ci easily.

 .. _leverage-spack: